timstruthoff/sourcemap-parse-api/README.md

 ### GET /source-map/:id

-Accepts a location in the generated code and returns the location in the original code using the source map in the id.
+Returns the original source, line, and column information for the generated source's line and column positions provided.

-The request must contain the id in the URL and the following get parameters:
+The request must contain the id of the sourcemap in the URL and the following get parameters:

 #### Parameters